LiskArchive/lisk-sdk-examples/workshop/README.md

 The full constructor logic for this can be found on [Github](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts#L142).

+**Remember that the constructor logic converts this.amount from a string to a `Bignum`.
+We will use this Bignum to compare with the requested amount of the invoice transaction.**<br><br>

 ### Which filters can we use for the Store?
 **Task 7: Read up about which filters we can use and why we can access them.
-You can find it at section `A/ Filters Usage` in [this article](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc).**
+You can find it at section `A/ Filters Usage` in [this article](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc).**<br><br>

 ### Should we extend from BaseTransaction or TransferTransaction?
 **Task 8: To answer this question, read the following section `1.
-Should I extend from` in [this article](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc).**
+Should I extend from` in [this article](https://blog.lisk.io/a-deep-dive-into-custom-transactions-statestore-basetransaction-and-transfertransaction-df769493ccbc).**<br><br>

 ## Transaction 2: Payment Transaction
 The payment transaction accepts one parameter in the `asset.data` field (sent by the client to the freelancer):